 Breathable mesh uppers will assist you to wick away sweat and moisture, keeping the feet dry.
 Also, the level of ‘drop’ in the shoe will dramatically impact the comfort.
 The ‘drop’ relates to the height difference from the heel, to the toe.

-Many CrossFit shoes have minimal drop to provide you greater stability when lifting, and to reduce weight.
+Many CrossFit models have minimal drop to provide you greater stability when lifting, and to reduce weight.
 For individuals accustomed to the reduced drop, the shoes can be extremely comfortable however if you’re used to traditional training shoes with greater cushioning, you may need a transition period.
 Going from traditional trainers to zero-drop could cause you discomfort, or even injury.

 Other points to consider are the construction, and the shape.
 Are there any internal seams that might rub?
 Are there any high spots, or tight areas?